English | Italiano

 - guarantee coverage of at least 30 Mbps to all citizens,

-- cover at least at 100 Mbps offices and public buildings,
+- coverage of at least 100 Mbps for offices and public buildings,

 - bring high speed broadband in the industrial areas.